rpalovics/Alpenglow/docs/source/general/implement_your_model.rst

 To document the C++ clasees, use java-style documentation comments in the header files.
-Note that the comment describing the class is after the opening bracelet of the class delcaration, and the comment that belongs to the function is after the function declaration.
+Note that the comment describing the class is after the opening bracket of the class declaration, and the comment that belongs to the function is after the function declaration.

 .. code-block:: cpp